 The full form of OECD stands for Organization for Economic Co-operation and Development.
-It is an international organization consisting of 36 member countries formed for the purpose of economic development and encouraging word trade by making necessary policies.
+It is an international organization consisting of 36 member countries formed to develop and encourage word trade by making necessary policies.

-- In the year 1948, an organization named Organization for European Economic Co-operation was set up in order to administer the Marshall Plan, and the same was headed by Robert Marjolin of France.
-It was set up post World War-II and it placed importance on working as a group for the economic development of the European nations.
+- In the year 1948, an organization named Organization for European Economic Co-operation was set up in order to administer the Marshall Plan, and Robert Marjolin of France headed the same.
+It was set up post World War-II, and it placed importance on working as a group for the economic development of the European nations.

-- In the year 1961, Organization for Economic Co-operation and Development was reformed and renamed as OECD (Organization for Economic Co-operation and Development) and the membership no more remained limited to the European States and was allowed to the Non-European States also.
-The headquarter of the Organization for Economic Co-operation and Development is located in Paris, France at Chateau de la Muette.
+- In the year 1961, the Organization for Economic Co-operation and Development was reformed and renamed as OECD (Organization for Economic Co-operation and Development).
+The membership no more remained limited to the European States and was allowed to the Non-European States also.
+The Organization for Economic Co-operation and developments headquarter is located in Paris, France, at Chateau de la Muette.
 The member countries make contributions to the Organization for Economic Co-operation and Development.

 - The main objective of OECD is to promote global trade and work towards sustainable economic growth.

 - To improve the standard of living of people living in member countries.